-Thesis Application Procedure for Generalist M.B.A.
+Thesis Application Procedure for M.B.A.
 Students

-Students who are eligible for and interested in writing an M.B.A.
-Thesis must contact an M.B.A. faculty member in the business discipline of the intended Thesis, and discuss with him/her, in preliminary form, the topic, purpose, scope, objectives, data sources (if applicable) and methodology of the proposed Thesis.
+Students who are eligible in writing an Industry-Based Applied Thesis must contact an M.B.A. faculty member in the business discipline of the intended Thesis, and discuss with him/her, in preliminary form, the topic, purpose, scope, objectives, data sources (if applicable) and methodology of the proposed Thesis.
 The student must obtain the faculty member's agreement, in principle, that the foregoing constitutes an acceptable basis for a Thesis Proposal.
 At this point, the faculty member starts acting as the prospective Thesis Supervisor.

-Before the application process can go further, the student must submit to the Thesis Supervisor a short, written Thesis Proposal consistent with what was agreed upon in principle, and must include a tentative outline and a timetable for completion of each part of the proposed Thesis.
+Before the application process can go further, the student must submit to the Thesis Supervisor a short, written Thesis Proposal consistent with what was agreed upon in principle and must include a tentative outline and a timetable for completion of each part of the proposed Thesis.
 The Thesis Supervisor must then approve the Proposal or request modifications and re-submission of the Proposal by the student.

-Acceptance of the Thesis Proposal and Registration for the M.B.A.
-Thesis
+Acceptance of the Thesis Proposal and Registration for the Industry-Based Applied Thesis

 The Thesis Supervisor will indicate approval of the Thesis Proposal by writing a memorandum to the M.B.A.
-Program Director, and attaching a copy of the approved Proposal.
+Program Director and attaching a copy of the approved Proposal.
 The M.B.A.
-Program Director will then sign the approval memorandum and send a copy to the Registrar's Office, clearing the student to register for the M.B.A.
-Thesis.
+Program Director will then sign the approval memorandum and send a copy to the Registrar's Office, clearing the student to register for the Industry-Based Applied Thesis.